sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/which-pdf-standard-is-better-to-choose/_index.md

 {{% alert color="primary" %}}

-It is important to note that PDF/UA-1 output will also be WCAG 2.0 and Section 508 compliant.
+It is important to note that PDF/UA-1 or PDF/UA-2 output will generally comply with WCAG 2.0 and Section 508.

 {{% /alert %}}